drandreaskrueger/chainhammer/docs/azure.md

 that chainhammer is working fine (on testrpc://localhost:8545), PLUS all temp files needed by chainhammer actually exist.
 Otherwise you might later see a "FileNotFoundError: contract-address.json".
-So, run this now, and watch the output with attention:
+So, run this now - and watch the output with attention:
 ```
 CH_TXS=200 CH_THREADING="sequential" ./run.sh TestRPC testrpc
 ```